chris-townsend/project-three/README.md

 ## Objective
 #
-In this project I intend to make a small game which is easily understood and intuitive to play.
-It will be based on the classic arcade game Whack-A-Mole where you are given a mallet to hit the moles; as they pop out, you are given a point for each mole hit.
-I'll be using HTML, CSS and JavaScript to make the game and it's designed to be a fun and entertaining game to help pass time.
+In this project I intend to design a hangman game using Python, the project should run in a CLI and deployed using Heroku.
+The computer will generate a random word and the user will have 8 lives to guess the correct word by inputting letters or whole words.

 ***

 ## Brief
 #
-The game will be designed for a target audience of 8 years +.
-The game will be easily laid out with an instruction pop up modal on the homepage.
-The site will have clear images and sounds responsive to actions made by the user.
-The game music will have an option to play/pause and stop to prevent auto playing and give the user a call of action.
-The game will be timed and the user will know how much time is remaining from the countdown tab above the game board.
+The game will be designed for a target audience of 12 years + as some of the words are hard to guess.
+The game will ask for a username to make it more personal to the user and it will contain a menu with command keys to be input.
+If incorrect keys are inputted, the user will be presented with an error message.
+The finished product should be error free, give clear instructions regarding use and valid inputs and have a varied amount of words to allow replayabillity.
 ***

 ## User Experience (UX)